manatlan/reqman4/examples/ko/README.md

 There are  yaml scenarios which should not resolve at 100% Some tests are OK, others are KO

-The nb of attended failed tests is in the first line (in "#KO: ....")
+The result is in the first line (in "#RESULT: x/x")